Why Add a Search Box to Your Website?

 Nowadays, customers have become accustomed to using search engines like Google and the convenience of typing in their queries and having relevant results returned.
 Some businesses feel like they can't compete with Google and shouldn't bother trying, but having an internal site search can save your customers plenty of time.

 Take Amazon for example.
-If you're looking for a specific pair of shoes, it would take a long time to go into their Shoe department, sort by women's shoes, and then continue applying filters to find the style, color, brand, materials, etc. Conversely, if you know what you're looking for you can simply search it in Amazon's search bar.
+If you're looking for a specific pair of shoes, it would take a long time to go into their Shoe department, sort by women's shoes, and then continue applying filters to find the style, color, brand, materials, etc. Conversely, if you know what you're looking for you can simply search it in the search bar.

 The sheer number of products that Amazon offers means that even with all of their advanced filters, it would still take users an overly long time to find their pair of shoes.
 Even if your website isn't as comprehensive as Amazon, as long as you have more than a few products or services available, you'll want to add a search bar to give your customers better experiences.